-AS 1000 Leadership Laboratory The AS 1000 Leadership Laboratory (LLAB) for 1000- and 2000-level students' courses includes a study of Air Force customs and courtesies, drill ceremonies, military commands, and Air Force opportunities.
-LLAB for 3000- and 4000-level students provides advanced leadership experiences that involve planning, organizing, and executing cadet training activities, as well as preparing and presenting briefings and other oral and written communications.
-AS 1001 Foundations of the U.S. Air Force I 1-0-1 Co-requisite: AS 1000.
+AS 1000 Leadership Laboratory

+Graded "Satisfactory" or "Unsatisfactory."
+Practices in both followership and leadership.
+A study of Air Force customs and courtesies, drill ceremonies, military commands, and Air Force opportunities (for 1000- and 2000-level AS students).
+Advanced leadership experiences in planning, organizing, and executing cadet training activities; preparing and presenting briefings and other oral and written communications (for 3000- and 4000-level AS students).
+The leadership laboratory is required of AS students each semester, but total credit is limited to 3 hours.

+AS 1001 Foundations of the U.S. Air Force I

+Co-requisite: AS 1000.
 A survey course designed to introduce students to the United States Air Force and Air Force Reserve Officer Training Corps.

-AS 1002 Foundations of the U.S. Air Force II 1-0-1 Co-requisite: AS 1000.
+AS 1002 Foundations of the U.S. Air Force II

+Co-requisite: AS 1000.
 A survey course designed to continue the student's introduction to the United States Air Force and Air Force Reserve Officer Training Corps.

-AS 2001 The Evolution of the U.S. Air and Space Power Force I 1-0-1 Co-requisite: AS 1000.
+AS 2001 The Evolution of the U.S. Air and Space Power Force I

+Co-requisite: AS 1000.
 Examines general aspects of the air and space power from a historical perspective.
 The course covers a time period from the first balloons and dirigibles to the Korean War.

-AS 2002 The Evolution of the U.S. Air and Space Power Force II 1-0-1 Co-requisite: AS 1000.
+AS 2002 The Evolution of the U.S. Air and Space Power Force II

+Co-requisite: AS 1000.
 Examines general aspects of the air and space power from a historical perspective.
 The course covers a time period from the Vietnam War to the global positioning systems of the Persian Gulf War.

-AS 3001 Leadership Studies I 3-0-3 Co-requisite: AS 1000.
+AS 3001 Leadership Studies I

+Co-requisite: AS 1000.
 A study of leadership, management fundamentals, professional knowledge, Air Force personnel and evaluations systems, leadership ethics, and communication skills required of an Air Force junior officer.

-AS 3002 Leadership Studies II 3-0-3 Co-requisite: AS 1000.
+AS 3002 Leadership Studies II

+Co-requisite: AS 1000.
 Continues the study of leadership, management fundamentals, professional knowledge, Air Force personnel and evaluations systems, leadership ethics, and communication skills required of an Air Force junior officer.

-AS 4001 National Security 3-0-3 Co-requisite: AS 1000.
+AS 4001 National Security

+2 A 3

+Co-requisite: AS 1000.
 Examines the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.

-AS 4002 Preparation for Active Duty 3-0-3 Co-requisite: AS 1000.
+AS 4002 Preparation for Active Duty

+Co-requisite: AS 1000.
 The final step in preparing an officer candidate for active duty.
 This course examines the military as a profession, officership, military justice, and civilian control of the military.